 Raising Assurance of Support (AoS) debts 005-03060000

-For Assurance of Support (AoS) Processing Team only.
+For Assurance of Support (AoS) Processing Team.

 This document outlines the process of raising AoS debts.
 This includes the role of the AoS processing team and service centres in this process and who is responsible for repaying the AoS debt.